lucyrunner/bitcoin-mining-erlang/README.md

 > timeout 60 ./project1 4  393.82s user 1.81s system 658% cpu 1:00.09 total
 > ```

-📊 CPU-time / real-time ratio ≈ 393.82s / 60.03s ≈ **6.56**

-🚀 This means the program kept roughly **6 CPU cores busy simultaneously** throughout the run, which demonstrates real parallelism from the actor model, well above the 1.0 ratio that would signal almost no parallelism.

 ## 🎯 Result of running for input 4 (`./project1 4`)
 Ran continuously for 60 seconds and found **543 coins** total.
 First 25 shown below (full list omitted for length, all lines follow the same `GatorID;N<TAB>hash` format):
 ```